matthew-dong-dev/personal-website/recruiter.md

 **Personal website**

-- Static React site template modified for personal use for practice with web app development and deployment.
+- Static React site template modified for personal use and practice with web app development and deployment.
 Built CI/CD pipelines to run tests, publish build, and deploy to a custom domain. <a href="https://github.com/matthew-dong-dev/personal-website" target="_blank">Code</a>

 **CA County Waste Management**